 Feeling safe with your therapist is imperative and most therapists take professional and ethical conduct very seriously.
 If you feel like your therapist has behaved unethically or unprofessionally, you may want to consider seeking alternative therapeutic support.
 For example, you should never feel unsafe or harassed in a session.
 Another big red flag is if your therapist breaches confidentiality.
 Unfortunately, this breaks trust and can cause you to worry that what you are sharing may not remain private.
 Ultimately, misconduct of these sorts is reflected in your ability to receive proper treatment and experience progress.
 Therefore, taking the time to find someone new may be your best option.

 Other conduct causing concern may be more situational.
 For example, you notice your therapist is looking at their phone while you’re talking.
 Naturally, you expect your therapist to be attentive and listen to you, so seeing them distracted could be hurtful.
 However, something like this might be worth talking about.
 Maybe they are in the middle of a family emergency and were trying not to bring it into your session.
 One might assume that there’s a correct, professional way to handle these kinds of things but some situations are tricky or ambiguous.
 If something seems like a minor lapse, consider discussing it with your therapist.
-However, an accumulation of minor lapses may be sufficient reason to look for another therapist.
+However, an accumulation of minor lapses may be a sufficient reason to look for another therapist.

 It’s important to understand and accept that your needs will change as you progress in therapy.
 Usually, your therapist will be able to address your new needs.
 Unfortunately, there are instances in which this is not the case, as every therapist has their own areas of strength and expertise.
 For example, when you start out in recovery, your biggest problem might be impulse control and your therapist may be exceptional at helping you deal with that.
 However, as your impulsivity decreases, you may find that a new issue is surfacing that requires work.
 Perhaps your primary concern now is communication and boundary setting, but your therapist isn’t as experienced in these issues.
 In cases like these, it may be beneficial to seek alternative therapeutic support specific to what you are going through.